Choctaw: Traditional religion

-Choctaw prophets were known to have addressed the sun.
-John Swanton wrote, "an old Choctaw informed Wright that before the arrival of the missionaries, they had no conception of prayer.
-He added, "I have indeed heard it asserted by some, that anciently their hopaii, or prophets, on some occasions were accustomed to address the sun ..."
+Choctaw prophets are known to have addressed the sun in ritual contexts.
+Swanton recorded that an elder informed Wright that prior to the arrival of missionaries, the Choctaw had no formal concept of prayer, but that anciently their hopaii, or prophets, were sometimes accustomed to address the sun directly.

 Traditional tribal structure

-The traditional Choctaw tribal structure prioritized two distinct moieties: Imoklashas (elders) and Inhulalatas (youth).
-Each moiety had several iksas or clans and in rare cases a totemic clan.
-Identity for the Choctaw people was established first by moiety and second as part of the individuals iksa.
-The Choctaw people existed in a matrilineal kinship system, with children born into the iksa of their mother and the mother's iksa conferring her children's social status.
-Another tradition of this maternally oriented system was the role of the maternal uncle as an important figure in the lives of his sister's children.
-Maternal uncles acted as fathers and caretakers to the children of their sisters.
-The Choctaw people's adoration of woman and the Mother goddess was also reflected in their religious and spiritual reverence for the sacred mound of Nanih Waiya which is known as the "Mother Mound".
-Nanih Waiya is a great earthwork platform mound located in central-east Mississippi.
-This site remains a place of female pilgrimage for prayer, song, and dance to this day.
+The traditional Choctaw tribal structure was organized around two primary moieties: Imoklashas (elders) and Inhulalatas (youth).
+Each moiety consisted of several iksas, or clans, and in rare instances included a totemic clan.
+Choctaw identity was established first through moiety affiliation and second through membership in an individual's iksa.
+The Choctaw followed a matrilineal kinship system, in which children were born into their mother's iksa, and the mother's clan conferred social identity and status.

+A key feature of this matrilineal system was the prominent role of the maternal uncle, who often served as a father figure and caretaker to his sister's children.
+The Choctaw people's reverence for women and the Mother goddess was also reflected in their religious and spiritual traditions, particularly in their veneration of the sacred mound of Nanih Waiya, known as the "Mother Mound".
+Nanih Waiya is a major earthwork platform mound located in central-eastern Mississippi and remains a place of female pilgrimage for prayer, song, and dance to the present day.

-Anthropologist John R. Swanton wrote about the iksas in his 1931 book Source material for the social and ceremonial life of the Choctaw Indians.
-The main iksas holding significant sway over all others at the time of his writings were the Okla Falaya meaning "Long People", the eastern Okla Tannap meaning "People on the Other Side", and the southern Okla Hannali meaning "Six Towns People".
+Anthropologist John R. Swanton wrote extensively about the iksas in his 1931 work Source Material for the Social and Ceremonial Life of the Choctaw Indians.
+At the time of his writing, the principal iksas exercising influence over the others were the Okla Falaya, meaning "Long People"; the eastern Okla Tannap, meaning "People on the Other Side"; and the southern Okla Hannali, meaning "Six Towns People".

-After the U.S. government had broken several treaties with the Choctaw people, and eventually when the Choctaw were forcibly removed from their traditional lands in Mississippi during the American tragedy of the Trail of Tears, the Choctaw reestablished themselves in Indian Territory according to the three most powerful districts in their lost homeland.
-The Choctaw named these three districts after the leading chiefs from each of those districts.
-Moshulatubbee was the name given for the district of the Okla Tannap, Apuckshunubbee was given for Okla Falaya, and Pushmataha was given for Okla Hannali.
+After the United States government violated multiple treaties with the Choctaw and ultimately forced their removal from their traditional lands in Mississippi during the Trail of Tears, the Choctaw reestablished their political organization in Indian Territory.
+They reorganized according to the three most powerful districts of their former homeland, naming each district after its principal leader.
+The district of the Okla Tannap was named for Moshulatubbee, the Okla Falaya district for Apuckshunubbee, and the Okla Hannali district for Pushmataha.